• Skip to primary navigation

 Mix the ingredients for the dressing in a small bowl and pour over the salad.
 Mix through and sprinkle with chopped parsley.

-This dish is best served chilled, so cover the bowl with a lid or a layer of clingfilm, and place in the refrigerator until you are ready to serve.
+This dish is best served chilled, so cover the bowl with a lid or a layer of clingfilm, and place it in the refrigerator until you are ready to serve.

 Overhead shot of salmon and red pepper pasta salad

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Can I make this salad in advance?